 by leaving a rating and review below

-Beth's Foolproof Macaron
+Beth's Foolproof French Macaron Recipe

 Learn how to make a foolproof macaron using my 6 foolproof tips!
 A great cookie recipe for Valentines Day or Baby or bridal showers!